ClarissaIngraham/configure-ad/README.md

 </p>
 <p>
-We will not go back to our DC-1 VM and install Active Directory Domain Services.
+We will now go back to our DC-1 VM and install Active Directory Domain Services.
 To proceed with this process we will click on the start icon > Server Manager > Add roles and features.
-When we get to the session of the installation where it says server roles, we will check off "Active Directory Domain Services" and then click add features then continue with the installation.
+When we get to the section of the installation where it says server roles, we will check off "Active Directory Domain Services" and then click add features then continue with the installation.

-Next, promote the VM to a Domain Controller, set up a new forest with the domain name "mydomain.com," and then restart the system.
+Next we will promote the VM to a Domain Controller, set up a new forest with the domain name "mydomain.com," and then restart the system.
 After restarting, log back into DC-1 as the user "mydomain.com\labuser."

 Your screen should you look like the one below if AD is installed on your device.
 </p>